MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences

-\section{Details regarding pseudo-alignment}
+\subsection{Details regarding pseudo-alignment}

-To determine the $\mathcal{V}_{present}$ for $v_*^i$, we draw an analogy from 1D convolution operation.
-We are given two sequences of different lengths, and we can treat them as input and output to a 1D convolution operation.
-Our goal then becomes finding a feasible stride and kernel size that aligns the input, usually the longer sequence, and output, the shorter one.
-The kernel size that we find defines a group of nodes from the two sequence that should be marked as "present".
-The stride size here defines how far between each other such groups should spread in time.
-Without considering padding, we have the following equation in Conv1D operation:
+For node $v_i$ in $\pi_i$, in order to determine the ``present" nodes $\mathbfcal{V}_{present}$ in a different modality, we draw an analogy from 1D convolution operation.
+We are given two sequences of different lengths, and we can treat the longer sequence as input and shorter sequence as output to a Conv1D operation.
+Our goal is to find a feasible stride and kernel size that aligns the input and output.
+The kernel size defines how many nodes from the longer sequence to be aligned as ``present" to each node from the shorter sequence.
+The stride size defines how far away such alignments should spread in time.
+We do not consider any padding and have the following equation in Conv1D operation:

 where $M$ and $N$ are the sequence lengths of the output and input to a Conv1D operator, respectively. $W$ is the kernel size and $S$ the stride size.
 From Eq. \ref{eq:conv1d}, we can further write the relationship between $W$ and $S$ as $W = M - (N - 1) * S$.
 It is clear that the minimum stride size is 1 to a Conv1D operation, and the maximum is $\lfloor \frac{M}{N-1} \rfloor$ in order to keep $W$ positive.
-We take the average of the minimum and maximum possible values of $S$ as our stride size, so that our kernel size won't be too extreme.
+We take the average of the minimum and maximum possible values of $S$ as our stride size.
 In case that $N > \frac{M}{2}$, we set window size as 2 and stride as 2.
 We then find the maximal number of nodes from $N$ that can have kernel size of 2, and the rest of the nodes will have kernel size of 1.
 Eq. \ref{eq:stride_size} shows our kernel size and stride size calculation and Figure. \ref{fig:pseudo-align} illustrates our pseudo-alignment heuristic.

-\section{Model Efficiency}
+\subsection{Model Efficiency}